 When dividends are reinvested on your behalf and used to purchase additional shares or fractions of shares for you:

-- If the reinvested dividends buy shares at a price equal to their fair market value, you must report the dividends as income along with any other ordinary dividends.
+- If the reinvested dividends buy shares at a price equal to their fair market value (FMV), you must report the dividends as income along with any other ordinary dividends.

-- If you are a member of a dividend reinvestment plan that lets you buy more stock at a price less than its fair market value, you must also report as dividend income the fair market value of the additional stock on the dividend payment date.
+- If you're a member of a dividend reinvestment plan that lets you buy more stock at a price less than its FMV, you must also report as dividend income the FMV of the additional stock on the dividend payment date.

-Note: Keep records of the amount of the reinvested dividends, the number of additional shares purchased, and the purchase dates.
-You will need this information to establish your basis when you sell the shares.
+Note: Keep records of the amount of the reinvested dividends, the number of additional shares purchased and the purchase dates.
+You'll need this information to establish your basis when you sell the shares.